a

 Been there recently?

-One of the most scenic and beautiful places in the country, this religious and holy town is located on Pamban Island off the coast of Ramanathapuram district in Tamil Nadu.
-It is famous for the Ramanathaswamy Temple, and the island is also referred to as Rameshwaram Island.
+One of the most scenic and beautiful places in the country, this religious and holy town is located on the Pamban island off the coast of Ramanathapuram district in Tamil Nadu state.
+It is famous for the Ramanathaswamy temple, and the island is also known as Rameshwaram Island.
 It is connected to the mainland by a multipurpose bridge named Pamban Bridge, and it is separated from Sri Lanka by a narrow section of the sea named Pamban Channel.
 This is the island from which Bhagawan Ram crossed the Pamban channel through the Rama Setu, the bridge built by Vanara Sena, and walked into Sri Lanka.
-The drive of 20 kilometres through the narrow and long stretch of land via the abandoned village of Dhanushkodi towards the endpoint is a delightful experience with vast stretches of deserted beaches on either side.
+The drive of 20 kilometres through the narrow and long stretch of land via the abandoned village of Dhanushkodi towards the end point is a delightful experience with vast stretches of deserted beaches on either side.

 Nearby Places to See